The psychology of color in graphic design

 Color as navigation

-6. How to test your color palette?
+6. How do you test your color palette?

 A/B Testing: Create two versions of a landing page with different CTA button colors.
 The results will often surprise you.